baohieu1910/MovieBooking/README.md

 - SwiftUI: a UI toolkit that allows developers to create user interfaces using Swift code in a declarative manner.
 - The Movie Database (TMDB) API: A rich movie and TV show database with detailed information and media content.
+- CoreData: a framework that you use to manage the model layer objects in your application.
+It provides generalized and automated solutions to common tasks associated with object life cycle and object graph management, including persistence.